bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 Another way of discovering the name and IP address of the unit it to run the "nmblookup -S '*' " command on a Linux system connected to the same network as the Seagate Central.
-(This requires the "samba-client" package is installed).
+(This requires the "samba-client" package to beinstalled on the system).

 This will print out the names and IP addresses of all devices providing SMB file sharing services on the local network.
 One of the devices will be called "SEAGATE-xxxxxx"